It's So Cold Outside That Sharks Are Actually Freezing to Death - Slashdot

 Yes.... and thank God.
 Otherwise North America would sill be under a mile think sheet of ice.

-Re:Two sides to that coin (Score:4, Informative)
+Re:Two sides to that coin (Score:5, Informative)

 Lots of cooking of data